GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 The rest of the authoring surface composes.
 Categories, per-parameter doc comments, `#[default]`, `#[hard]`, `#[expose]`, widget overrides, and the kernel dialects (`Result<_, Interrupt>` with `?`, `GPoll` returns, async sources) all compose with the forms above.
+An async source writes its attributes through its claim like any other node; a reference-valued attribute crosses the future boundary as an owned deep copy, covered in the reference section.

 # Reference-level explanation